Workers’ Compensation Consultants for Audits and Investigations

 We know the regulations governing these programs like the backs of our hands; and, with our defense attorneys’ prior prosecutorial experience, we are able to offer efficient, strategic, and effective consulting services for clients that are either concerned about or actively facing a DOL workers’ compensation program audit or investigation.

-As lawyers and consultants, we are able to provide comprehensive, full-service advice and representation for federal workers’ comp audits and investigations.
+As lawyers and consultants, we are able to provide comprehensive, full-service advice and representation for federal workers’ compensation audits and investigations.
 This includes conducting internal audits to identify potential areas of exposure, interfacing with the DOL and federal prosecutors on behalf of our clients, executing defense strategies focused on avoiding federal charges, and assisting with the development and implementation of adequate DOL compliance policies and procedures.
 Depending upon your clinic’s or healthcare practice’s specific needs, we can provide you with services including:

 1. Confidential and Attorney-Client Privileged Internal Compliance Audit

-When facing a federal workers’ comp audit or investigation, you need to know what – if anything – the DOL is going to find.
+When facing a federal workers’ compensation audit or investigation, you need to know what – if anything – the DOL is going to find.
 However, in the process of uncovering any potential violations, you also need to avoid generating records or disclosing information that might be subject to a warrant or subpoena.
 We can work with you and your key personnel to confidentially and discretely conduct an internal audit that avoids raising concerns among your employees and patients, and we can ensure that all communications, notes, and other records produced during the internal audit are protected by the attorney-client privilege.

 - Federal auditors and agents will not always tell you what they are investigating; and, as a result, you need to do your own legwork to determine what allegations you may need to defend against;